 I was asked to review a calming dog bed designed by therapists.
 Now I’m not a hyper guy, but I get a little stressed out when my humans leave me, so we all agreed the Bobbybed might be something to try.
 It’s been a month since the product has been in my home.

 The Calming Donut Bed

-Let me tell you this is one soft place to retire.
+Let me tell you; this is one soft place to retire.
 The cover is made from an ultra-soft fabric and soothing shag fur designed to mimic a dog’s coat.
 And it’s scratch-proof, bite-proof as well as machine washable.
-True, the dog bed required no assembly, but you don’t usually have to assemble cushions.
+True, the dog bed requires no assembly, but you don’t usually have to assemble cushions.

-Under this cover is egg crate foam, which adjusts to pressure immediately and matches the curvature of our spine and relieves pressure from our joints.
+Under this cover is egg crate foam, which adjusts to pressure immediately, matches our spine’s curvature, and relieves pressure from our joints.
 This is a terrific feature for small to medium dogs, but unfortunately, over time, the foam will break down and become permanently compressed, leaving an imprint of your dog.
 At this time, Bobby Bed does not offer replacement foam.

 Depending on the size you buy, the bed costs between $45 and $74 with FREE shipping.
 My humans say this isn’t too bad compared to other dog cushions.

 The company stands behind its products and offers free hassle returns & exchanges within 30 days of your order.
-A plus is they also donate 1% of all sales to the North Shore Animal League, the Worlds Largest No Kill Movement.
+They also donate 1% of all sales to the North Shore Animal League, the World’s Largest No-Kill Movement.